Segmented Recurrent Transformer: An Efficient Sequence-to-Sequence Model: Limitations

 \section{Limitations}

 This work focuses on designing an efficient encoder-decoder model for summarization tasks.
-The proposed method can not be directly applied to any encoder-only or decoder-only model, although it is possible to design a modified version for those models.
-In the case that the length of encoded features is not much larger than the length of decoder output, it may not be able to show a significant reduction of memory requirement and latency.
-Although the proposed method better approximates full attention, they are not equivalent and may generate text of different meanings.
+The proposed method can not be directly applied to an encoder-only or decoder-only model, although it is possible to design a modified version for those models.
+In the case that the length of encoded features is not much larger than the length of decoder output, it may not be able to show significant reduction in computation and memory cost.